rockymadden/scala-node/readme.md

 Proof of concept to see if [scala.js](https://github.com/scala-js/scala-js) could be leveraged to make a [node](https://github.com/joyent/node) module.
 It can.

 __With this setup:__
-* You can use Scala test frameworks (e.g. specs2) to test your Scala codebase, prior to JavaScript compilation.
+* You can use Scala test frameworks (e.g. specs2) to test your Scala codebase prior to JavaScript compilation.
-* You can use JavaScript test frameworks (e.g. mocha) to test your compiled JavaScript.
+* You can use JavaScript test frameworks (e.g. mocha) to test your JavaScript codebase.
 This includes your scala.js compiled code.

 ## How-to